College of Liberal Arts & Sciences

 - POLI:3127 Legislative Policy Seminar (IPRO)

 Students prepare in-depth policy reports on issues important to the Iowa legislature and other state policymakers.
-View what IPRO students recently worked on in the 2021 Hawkeye Policy Report.
+Visit the IPRO website for more information.

 - POLI:3160 Solving Policy Problems Through Research